 RPP 5-2 RPP 5-2 Enforcement Framework

-DFSAwill take an enforcement action in line with its objectives and enforcement philosophy and may conduct investigations where there is a suspected contravention of the Law.
+The DFSA will take an enforcement action in line with its objectives and enforcement philosophy, and may conduct investigations where there is a suspected contravention of a Law or Rule.

 General Contravention Provisions

-Personcontravenes the Law when that Person:(a) does an act or thing that the Personis prohibited from doing by or under the Law;(b) does not do an act or thing that the Personis required or directed to do by or under the Law; or(c) otherwise contravenes a provision of the Law.14
+Personcontravenes the Law or the Rules when that Person:(a) does an act or thing that the Personis prohibited from doing by or under the Law or Rules;(b) does not do an act or thing that the Personis required or directed to do by or under the Law or Rules; or(c) otherwise contravenes a provision of the Law or Rules.16

 Involvement in Contravention

-Personis knowingly concerned in a contravention by another Personof the Law then, under Article 86, both Personsmay be held liable for committing a contravention.
+Personis knowingly concerned in a contravention by another Personof the Law or Rules, then both Personsmay be held liable for committing a contravention pursuant to Article 86.

 RPP 5-3 RPP 5-3 Assessment of Complaints and Referrals